Sell Your eBooks in a Snap

-If you are just selling ebooks in DOC or PDF or any other document format, it's just like selling any other file; each buyer will get an identical copy of whatever file you upload for the product.
-If you are selling eBooks in PDF format, you can also take advantage of our PDF Stamping feature as a deterrent against file sharing that can also limit some other things the buyer can do with their file.
-We can also support most third-party eBook compilers and file-locking solutions.
+If you don't wish to issue Stamped PDFs or are just selling ebooks in DOC or any other document format, it's just like selling any other file; each buyer will get an identical copy of whatever file you upload for the product.
+We can also support many third-party eBook compilers and file-locking solutions.

 We can stamp the buyer's name, email and their unique Transaction ID on the top-left of each page of the PDF they receive before they download it.
 Unlike DRM (Digital Rights Management), this is a simple, non-intrusive way to discourage buyers from sharing their PDFs.
 Unlike the various DRM solutions we investigated, our PDF Stamping feature allows a pleasant and hassle-free buyer experience and produces a file that all PDF reader software can handle without any trouble, which also eliminates the need for merchants to handle customer support issues commonly encountered with DRM.